Substance Abuse (cont.)

 healthy.
 The following are the most popular club drugs:

-- Ecstasy (also called MDMA, Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
+- Ecstasy (also called MDMA, E, X, E pills, Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
+Even onetime use can cause high fevers to the point of inducing a seizure.
 Long-term use may cause damage to the brain's ability to regulate sleep, pain, memory, and emotions.

 - GHB (also called Liquid XTC, G, blue nitro): Once sold at health-food stores, GHB's effects are related to dose.
 Effects range from mild relaxation to coma or death.
 GHB is often used as a date-rape drug because it is tasteless, colorless, and acts as a powerful sedative.